 This blackboard lists the recent survivors of UXO, where and when they were hurt, and their injuries.

-poverty because they fear setting off UXO if they expand their arable land.
+people are still getting killed and maimed while doing their day-to-day activities - playing, ploughing fields, lighting a cooking fire, etc. This keeps people in the cycle of poverty because they fear setting off UXO if they expand their arable land.
 Children get killed or hurt when they play with bombies because they look like toys.
-People try and gather the bombs to sell as scrap metal, leading to casualties.
+People try to gather the bombs to sell as scrap metal, leading to casualties.
 Even lighting a fire to cook a meal can set off a bomb buried underneath.

 Molten aluminum is poured into a small hole in the wooden mould (top right), and in minutes it solidifies into a spoon.
 The mould is opened and the spoon pried out, and excess aluminum is tossed back into the furnace.

-mess.
+centers were sobering.
+I walked out deeply ashamed of what my adopted country had done.
+I also left wondering how the U.S. is involved in cleaning up this mess.
 The Western MAG staff shown in the films were all Australian, the UXO Survivors’ Center was a local initiative, and NZAID appears to have contributed as well.
-There was no overt U.S. assistance.
+There was no overt evidence of U.S. assistance.

-One of the stops on the tour was a spoon village.
-In this village, we watched the villagers fashion spoons - a commodity that is in shortage, apparently - out of scrap aluminum from UXO.
+One of the stops on the tour was Ban Napia village, also known as “spoon village”.
+There, we watched the villagers fashion spoons - a commodity that is in shortage, apparently - out of scrap aluminum from UXO.
 They used woodblock moulds and poured molten aluminum into them - a modern day equivalent of hammering swords into plowshares.
 The aluminum solidified surprisingly fast.
 Here, I bought two spoons - my first souvenirs since I set off in July.

 I liked Phonsavan a lot.
 It is off the beaten tourist trail and I was relieved to have some respite from loud, disrespectful tourists.
 The Plain of Jars was fascinating but even more fascinating was learning about the Secret War and its lingering impact.